 Ah!
 Springtime – when the trees bloom and the bulbs we planted sprout out of the ground.
-We start to think about the long, glorious summer days ahead.
+At around this time we start to think about the long, glorious summer days ahead.
 However, with spring comes something that most of us in the U.S. don’t look forward to – tax season!

 I’ve made a list below of items that are good and not so good to donate.
 You can also check out Donating Do’s and Don’ts to learn a few tips to help you be a responsible and efficient donor.